The following Property practice note provides comprehensive and up to date legal information covering:

 Such a report addressed to a third party is usually termed a certificate of title.
 This is more formal terminology suitable for the more formal circumstances that give rise to the certificate.

 There is usually no contract between the solicitors giving the certificate and the third-party recipient.
-However, if the givers of the certificate fail in their
+However, if the givers of the certificate fail in their duty of reasonable

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.